Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Methodology

-Prior studies ~\cite{yumetamath,lu-etal-2024-mathgenie} have used large language models to synthesize constrained training data by Chain-of-Thought.
+Prior studies ~\cite{yumetamath,lu-etal-2024-mathgenie} have used Large Language Models (LLMs) to synthesize constrained training data by Chain-of-Thought (CoT).
 In our setup, we randomly sample a target block via a moderately sized crop and prompt GPT\textendash 4 to extract its attributes (e.g., \textit{id}, color, position, ordinal, reference, perspective).
-We then instantiate two controlled templates to compose a single, unambiguous referring expression per target, yielding compositional supervision for downstream training.
+We then instantiate two controlled templates to compose a single, unambiguous RE per target, yielding compositional supervision for downstream training.

-We synthesize compositional referring expressions with GPT-4.1~\cite{openai-gpt41-api-2025} using a tightly constrained instruction.
+We synthesize compositional REs with GPT-4.1~\cite{openai-gpt41-api-2025} using a tightly constrained instruction.
 Each query provides a pair of images: (i) the full Minecraft scene and (ii) a tight crop centered on the target block.
-The model is required to (a) recover the block identifier \texttt{id} from the crop and (b) produce a single, well-formed referring expression that uniquely localizes the target within the full scene.
+The model is required to (a) recover the block identifier \texttt{id} from the crop and (b) produce a single, well-formed RE that uniquely localizes the target within the full scene.

 To ensure linguistic consistency and downstream parsability, the model must instantiate exactly one of two canonical patterns, each ending with a period: